Aces' A'ja Wilson earns historic fourth WNBA MVP award, winning as the unanimous choice

 Wilson and former Houston Comets star Cynthia Cooper were the only ones to win the award unanimously.
 Cooper was the only other player to win it in consecutive years, doing so in the first two seasons of the WNBA (1997, 98).

+“The fact she’s not even 30 yet is crazy,” Las Vegas coach Becky Hammon said.
+“She still has a lot left in the tank.
+There’s still areas that she knows she can improve in and she will.
+Every year she’s coming back and adding something different to her game.
+Everyone talks about the Mount Rushmore of basketball faces. ...
+There’s no Mount Rushmore, you’re the only one, you're Everest."

-The league surprised her on Friday, with WNBA Commissioner Cathy Engelbert and Wilson's boyfriend, Miami Heat star Bam Adebayo, presenting the trophy to her at the end of practice.
+The league surprised Wilson on Friday, with WNBA Commissioner Cathy Engelbert and Wilson's boyfriend, Miami Heat star Bam Adebayo, presenting the trophy to her at the end of practice.

-“It hasn't been easy for us, they counted us out,” an emotional Wilson said to her teammates after receiving the award.
+“It hasn't been easy for us, they counted us out,” an emotional Wilson said to her teammates after receiving the award on Friday.
 “They wrote us all off, but we showed up every single day.
 We worked our (butts) off. ...
 It has my name on it, but it's all of us.
 There is no (award) without each and every last one of you guys.”

 Minnesota Lynx forward Napheesa Collier (534 points) finished runner-up for MVP for the second consecutive season.
 She received 18 first-place votes.
 Phoenix Mercury forward Alyssa Thomas was third (291 points) and garnered the other three top votes.
 Atlanta Dream guard Allisha Gray (180) and Indiana Fever guard Kelsey Mitchell (93 points) rounded out the top five vote-getters.